 When you’re brand new to the post-secondary game it can seem daunting.
-Course registration, degree requirements, diploma specific courses and more can overwhelm you.
+Course registration, degree requirements, diploma-specific courses and more can overwhelm you.
 You can look at the course calendar but even that might be a bit much if you’ve never looked at one before.
-If this sounds like you, then you need to get thyself to an advisor, right away!
+If this sounds like you, then you need to get yourself to an advisor, right away!
 If you attend Brandon University, first-year advising is mandatory, so you’re lucky.
-Same thing for those who attend Providence University College also must participate in mandatory advising.

 Make sure you meet with your advisor early in your academic career, especially if advising isn’t mandatory for you.
 It’s better to be prepared and know exactly what courses and steps to take to get the degree you want, than finding out in your last year you’re missing credits and can’t graduate when you want to.

 The beauty of post-secondary school is that you don’t have to stay in the same program for your entire academic career if you don’t want to.
 While it may take a bit longer to get your diploma or degree if you switch, don’t let that hold you back from studying what you really want to study.
 This is when an advisor is also going to come in handy.
 They can take a look at the courses you’ve already done and talk with you about your proposed change.
 If you want to switch from Computer Science to Psychology, you can do that.
 An advisor will sit down with you and go over what you’ve done and what you’ll need to do in order to make the switch.
 They’d also be able to give you an idea of how long that’s going to take.

 Once you’ve had that meeting, you can take a serious look at your path and determine if changing programs is really right for you.
 Your advisor is that sounding board: that person you can bounce ideas off of that can also see all the pieces of the puzzle.
 Don’t try to make these changes on your own.